sozay/jencli/readme.md

     $ run jobFullname or jobNumber

-**G**et info about a job
+**G**et console output of last build

     $ info jobName or jobNumber

-You can reach last job console output with using *info* command.
 If the job is still running you will get live output of the job

 ## Installation

-To use it, first you need to install nodejs on your machine.
+To use it, first you have to install nodejs on your machine.
 After it, download and then, go in code re directory.The following command is going to install in your machine.

     $ npm install -g

-If you don't already set, Do not forget to set your proxy for nodejs
+If you need, do not forget to set your proxy for nodejs

-    npm config set proxy 'http://C0XXXXX:xxxx@dia2.santanderuk.gs.corp:80'
+    npm config set proxy 'http://username:xxxx@yourproxyaddress.com'
-    npm config set https-proxy 'https://C0XXXXX:xxxx@dia2.santanderuk.gs.corp:80'
+    npm config set https-proxy 'https://username:xxxx@yourproxyaddress.com'